lucaspalencia/node-api-pg/README.md

 This command will boot:
 - Node API on [http://localhost:3000](http://localhost:3000) if `PORT` variable has not been set on .env file.
 If variable has been set, will boot API on `http://localhost:${PORT}`

-- PostgreSQL database using PORT 5432 with environments variables defined on `docker-compose.yml`.
+- PostgreSQL database on PORT 5432 with environments variables defined in `docker-compose.yml`.
 To change database name, just change it in both `docker-compose.yml` and `.env` files

 ## Users module